Soli Deo gloria

 Hiccup watched, rather annoyed, as Astrid climbed onto a bar stool and shouted, "I've got a dream!
 I've got a dream!
 I want the new blood on my battle axe to gleam!
 I'll chop every enemy down, I'll be the best Viking here in town, like all you drunk Vikings, I've got a dream!"
 Her stanza received many more cheers than Hiccup's had, which annoyed him a bit.

 The Vikings started to dance around Mead Hall.
 The twins hooked arms and spun themselves around in a circle and Fishlegs skipped around with his arms waving around high over his head.
-Many of the fat Vikings were doing cartwheels and somersaults, which Hiccup thought was completely impossible to do do to their large size.
+Many of the fat Vikings were doing cartwheels and somersaults, which Hiccup thought was completely impossible to do due to their large size.
 Snotlout and Gobber grabbed Astrid, who gave Hiccup a little wave, and gently put her on the top of the longest table.

 The whole time they were singing, "She's got a dream!
 He's got a dream!
 They've got a dream!
 We've got a dream!
 And all our disgusting differences really ain't that extreme!"
 Stoick grabbed Hiccup and put him on his shoulder like a piggy back ride and they all cheered, "We're one big team!"
 Stoick drunkenly threw the terrified teen at Gobber, who tossed him to Spitelout who threw him between Snotlout and Fishlegs.